-For poo’ing it is better for your little one to be on a potty on the ground where her feet are supported as pushing out a stool may be easier with foot support.
+For poo’ing it is better for your little one to be on a potty on the ground where their feet are supported as pushing out a stool may be easier with foot support.

-For the first three days, remove your toddler’s nappy completely and let her wander around – preferably outside (this is the reason to potty train in summer).
-She will have many an accident while she starts to connect the feeling of needing to wee, with the feeling of actually wee’ing.
-Because of the great absorbency of our high quality nappies, many babies don’t experience or understand the fact that they are wee’ing as it is absorbed away from the body so quickly by disposable nappies.
+For the first three days, remove your toddler’s nappy completely and let them wander around – preferably outside (this is the reason to potty train in summer).
+They will have many an accident while they start to connect the feeling of needing to wee, with the feeling of actually wee’ing.
+Because of the great absorbency of our high-quality nappies, many babies don’t experience or understand the fact that they are wee’ing as it is absorbed away from the body so quickly by disposable nappies.

 So for three days, let your one little play with no nappy on.
-When she stops and looks down with interest because she is wee’ing, say “You want to wee.
+When they stop and looks down with interest because they is wee’ing, say “You want to wee.
 Let’s go to the toilet.”
-She will most likely have already wee’d but the action of popping her onto the toilet will start to sink in.
+They will most likely have already wee’d but the action of popping them onto the toilet will start to sink in.

 This is a messy stage because your little one needs to be without a nappy most of the time.
 There must be no stress or frustration, just teaching positively.

 From day 4 set a timer for every 45 minutes.
 As the timer goes, you tell your little one its toilet time.
-Pop her on the toilet/potty.
-To encourage the actual wee, either you sit on the toilet (while she is on the potty) and you wee too (if you need to go) or you turn on the bathroom taps.
-Sometimes she will make a few drops and other times a good wee.
+Pop them on the toilet/potty.
+To encourage the actual wee, either you sit on the toilet (while they are on the potty) and you wee too (if you need to go) or you turn on the bathroom taps.
+Sometimes they will make a few drops and other times a good wee.

-To encourage a good wee, make sure she has loads to drink on these days.
+To encourage a good wee, make sure they have loads to drink on these days.